nortonjulian/chatorbit/README.md

 ## 📜 License

 Proprietary – all rights reserved.
-Contact ChatOrbit for licensing or usage.
+Contact Chatforia for licensing or usage.